2026-2028 Catalog

 Graduation

-A student planning to graduate must file an Application for Graduation with the Graduate Education Office by the listed deadline in the quarter before the student intends to participate in the appropriate commencement ceremony (either in December or June).
-This form notifies the Evaluations Office that a graduate student intends to graduate and participate in a commencement ceremony.
-The student should only submit the form after the Working Formal Study Plan and Advancement to Candidacy form has been approved.
-A student cannot graduate without this application, available at the Graduate Forms website.
+A student planning to graduate must file an Application for Graduation with the Graduate Education Office by the listed deadline in the semester before the student intends to complete all degree requirements.
+This form notifies the Evaluations Office which semester a graduate student intends to graduate and serves as a request for the degree to be evaluated.
+The student may only submit the form after the Advancement to Candidacy form has been approved.
 It is the student’s responsibility to ensure that all of their necessary forms have been signed and approved.

 Academic Excellence

 Master's degree candidates who are academically in the top 10 percent of their program and are nominated by their Graduate Coordinator are eligible to be recognized for Academic Excellence.
-Nominations must be approved by the appropriate College Dean.
-If approved, the student will be permitted to wear "honor cords" at Commencement.
+Nominations must be approved by the appropriate College Dean or their designee with final approval from the Dean of Graduate Education.
+If approved, this honor will be designated in the Commencement Bulletin.
 Students can contact their Graduate Coordinator for details.

 Distinction

 Graduation with Distinction will be determined by the Office of the Registrar only at the time of degree posting.
 It will NOT be noted or awarded at the Commencement Ceremonies.
 Instead, the designation will appear on a student's final transcript and diploma.
-The criterion for graduation with distinction is a Final Formal Study Plan grade point average of 3.75 or better.
+The criterion for graduation with distinction is a grade point average of 3.75 or better in courses that count toward the master’s degree.

 Faculty in each Master’s program should make recommendations for Outstanding Graduate Students to the appropriate Graduate Coordinator by the date set by Graduate Education.
 For a program having more than 50 students, two nominations per award can be made.
 Graduate Education awards one Outstanding Graduate Student per college and the School of Education.
+For a program having more than 50 students, two nominations per award can be made.
 Finalists for the awards may be asked to supply additional information or material to a review committee appointed by the Dean of Graduate Education.
-The students selected for these awards will be recognized only at the Spring Commencement ceremony.
+The students selected for these awards will be recognized at the Spring Commencement ceremony.

 Conduct/Probation/Disqualification/Dismissal